 Can I bring my own GoPro or action camera on the skydive?

 You are more than welcome to take as many pictures as you like on the ground before or after the skydive, but the regulations we abide by require any skydiver to have a minimum of 200 skydives and a C license to carry a camera on the skydive.
 Cameras can be distracting, complicate the stability of the jump, and pose liability risks if they fall off.
 Skydiving definitely isn’t a cheap activity, but our instructors and videographers work very hard to get to the point of being able to carry cameras and are familiar with the responsibilities involved with adding them to the skydive itself.
 Our videos generally include an interview before going up, as well as footage from before, during, and after the jump.
-These videos are then edited for you with music and given to you on a USB drive.
+These videos are then edited for you with music and sent to you via email that same day.
 For more information on our video packages, please check out the ‘Videos’ tab on our website!

-Deposits are not refundable except for medical conditions or military deployments.
-Please contact us if you have any questions about your account or payment: 256-736-5553 or firstname.lastname@example.org
+All Purchases are not refundable.
+Please contact us if you have any questions about your account or payment: 256-736-5553 or [email protected]

-We will not share or store your info with anyone
+We will not store your info or share it with anyone.